Pylon (album)

 Pylon is the fifteenth studio album by English post-punk band Killing Joke, released on 23 October 2015 by Spinefarm Records, distributed worldwide by Universal Music Group.
-The album was recorded in the UK and the Czech Republic, and co-produced by the band and Tom Dalgety.
+The album was recorded in the UK and the Czech Republic and co-produced by the band and Tom Dalgety.
 It was preceded by the release of "I Am the Virus" and "Euphoria" was subsequently released as the album's second single.
 Jaz told biographer Jyrki "Spider" Hämäläinen that it was their Cold War album.
+This is the band's last studio album with guitarist Geordie Walker, before his death in 2023, as well as the band's final studio album to feature the original line-up.

 Reception

-Pylon has received an approval rating of 77/100 based on eleven reviews on review aggregator website Metacritic.
+Pylon has received a rating of 77/100 based on eleven reviews on review aggregator website Metacritic.

 AllMusic wrote: "Pylon doesn't sound terribly innovative within the band's body of work, but the album's widescreen sound and bone-fracturing impact leave no doubt that Killing Joke are still deeply committed to what they do, and it's genuinely remarkable that they're still sounding this furious and effective 35 years after their debut album."

 Pylon peaked at the No. 16 position on the UK Albums Chart, thus it became the third-highest charting album of the band's career (tied with 1994's Pandemonium).
 Pylon ranked at No. 10 in Rolling Stone's list of the "20 Best Metal Albums of 2015".